CirJSON/cirjackson/databind/packages.md

 Package that contains most of configuration-related classes; exception being couple of most-commonly used configuration things (like Feature enumerations) that are at the main level (` org.cirjson.cirjackson.databind`).

+# Package org.cirjson.cirjackson.databind.type

+Package that contains concrete implementations of [org.cirjson.cirjackson.databind.KotlinType], as well as the factory ([org.cirjson.cirjackson.databind.type.TypeFactory]) for constructing instances from various input data types (like [KClass], [java.lang.reflect.Type]) and programmatically (for structured types, arrays, [Lists][List] and [Maps][Map]).

 # Package org.cirjson.cirjackson.databind.util